openstack/placement/doc/source/contributor/index.rst

 There are some exceptions to the self-contained rule (which are actively being addressed to prepare for the extraction):

+..
+TODO(efried):: Get :oslo.config:option: role working below:
+ :oslo.config:option:`placement_database.connection`, can be set to use a

 * Some of the code related to a resource class cache is within the `placement.db` package, while other parts are in ``nova/rc_fields.py``.
 * Database models, migrations and tables are described as part of the nova api database.
-An optional configuration option, :oslo.config:option:`placement_database.connection`, can be set to use a database just for placement (based on the api database schema).
+An optional configuration option, `placement_database.connection`, can be set to use a database just for placement (based on the api database schema).
 * `nova.i18n` package provides the ``_`` and related functions.
 * ``nova.conf`` is used for configuration.